joshua-arvin-lat/batcave/README.md

 cave
 ====

+The CAVE is part of the Busy Administrator's Toolbox.
+It allows tagging of files and folders to help organize and search files effectively.

 Busy Administrator's Toolbox ~ Central Authorized Variable Environment
+* linux and unix tagging for files and folders
 * tag files and folders using symlinks
 * support for nested tags
 * list objects with specified tag
 * list tags of target object
+* search tagged files and folders recursively
+* tag autocompletion
+* colored output
+* add cave location to path then enter the batcave to get started

 ### Usage